Throughput: Improve Your Production Rate with Existing Equipment

 5. Analyze Production Order Scheduling, Customer Demand, and Line Balancing

 When production orders are created, planners should consider customer demand, finished goods inventory balances, line capacities, and available raw materials.
 Mismatching orders with demand can mean lost time, excess finished goods inventory, late deliveries, and risk of spoilage.
 Ensuring good balancing and careful product scheduling helps increase throughput, keeps lines moving, and improves customer relations.

 When your company implements Worximity’s Smart Factory analytics system, you can begin to receive operating data that tells your employees exactly how the lines are running and highlights areas in need of improvement.

 Worximity's systems utilize real-time data collection sensors (TileConnect) that capture actual production data as the line is running and transmit the data to the cloud.
 Then, our Smart Factory analytics software calculates KPIs, including throughput, and presents the results on monitors (TileBoard) located across the factory floor.
 Data results are configurable and can be displayed on desktops, laptops, handheld devices, or phones, depending on client requirements.

 Worximity Technology’s Smart Factory analytics system helps companies reduce downtime, identify low-performing products and equipment, and eliminate bottlenecks.
 Developing and tracking OEE is essential for companies seeking to improve their throughput and bolster their bottom line.

-Take advantage of Worximity’s free seven-day OEE trial to understand the benefits of implementing Smart Factory software.
-If your company qualifies, you’ll get everything you need to monitor OEE in real time for seven days at your factory.
+Take advantage of Worximity’s OEE trial to understand the benefits of implementing Smart Factory software.
+If your company qualifies, you’ll get everything you need to monitor OEE in real time at your factory.